 \subsection{Generating Predictions and Explanations with LLMs}

-As discussed in our introduction, due to the size of LLMs, a key design goal of our approach is to be \emph{LMaaS-compatible}, \ie only requiring API access to an LLM, where the input and output of the LLM are in text form, but not requiring to fine-tune the LLM or to access its embeddings or logits.
+As outlined in the introduction, our approach is designed to be \emph{LMaaS-compatible} given the scale of LLMs.
+This means that we aim to operate solely through API access to an LLM, using text-based input and output, without requiring fine-tuning the LLM or accessing its embeddings or logits.

-In lieu of these, our idea is to query the LLM in an `open-ended' way, \ie instructing it to make multiple predictions and to explain its decisions, to more effectively elicit its learned features and general knowledge in text form, which can then be transformed into informative node features for downstream GNNs.
-With this motivation, for each paper node $i \in \mathcal{V}$, we generate a prompt that includes the title and abstract of the paper and an open-ended question about the paper's topic.
-The specific phrasing of the question part of the prompt is tailored to the task and dataset, see Table~\ref{tab: prompt}.
-The general prompt format is as follows:
+In lieu of these requirements, our approach focuses on querying the LLM in an ``open-ended'' manner, \ie instructing the LLM to make multiple predictions and provide explanations for its decisions.
+By doing so, we aim to effectively extract its reasoning abilities and general knowledge in text format.
+These text-based outputs are then processed using an \emph{LLM-to-LM interpreter} to create informative node features for downstream GNNs.
+With this objective, for each paper node $i \in \mathcal{V}$, we generate a prompt that includes the title and abstract of the paper, along with an open-ended question about the paper's topic.
+The specific phrasing of the question part of the prompt is tailored to the task and dataset, as shown in Table~\ref{tab: prompt}.
+The general structure of the prompt is as follows:

-Querying the LLM results in a ranked prediction list and textual explanation for each paper:
+Querying the LLM results in a ranked prediction list and a textual explanation for each paper:

-We use these predictions and explanations as additional text attributes for the downstream LMs and GNN models, which we will describe in the next section.
+These predictions and explanations serve as supplementary text attributes for the downstream LMs and GNN models, as detailed in the subsequent section.